landonmunro/MatchMakerforWeb/README.md

 # MatchMaker for the Web

-# Credit: Eric Pogue's MatchmakerLite
+# Credit: Eric Pogue's MatchmakerLite for the Web